deestbie/console-docs/docs/venom/addvideoformats.md

 To accommodate this requirement, the Content Console provides a *Video Formats* page that allows you to upload multiple formats of the same video for a single video profile.
 You can then label each video, designate the website or mobile device application (and platform) the video is associated with, and post the format-specific URL to these websites and applications.

-During the initial upload process, you will select the *main video content* as your first upload, and then perform subsequent uploads on the *Video Formats* page as a post-upload activity.
+During the initial upload process, you will select the *main video content* as your first upload.
+You can upload additional video formats in the *Edit > Video Formats* section as part of the initial video configuration process or as a post-upload activity.
 The video you select as your main video content, will display in the video player on the *Video Details* page.

 The following tutorial illustrates how to upload a new video format: